 Our NERC DTP encompasses research activities within three broad themes: the science of the Earth's Atmosphere, Geosphere (including Geology and Geophysics) and Biosphere (see figure).
 These themes cut across the six academic departments involved, reflecting the multidisciplinary nature of much of our research, which spans the breadth of the NERC remit.
 We recruit graduates who have studied a wide range of subjects including chemistry, physics, biology, earth sciences, geography, maths, engineering and computing as well as all branches of environmental science.
-We admitted our first students in October 2014 and we currently have 80 PhD students over 3 cohorts.
+We admitted our first students in October 2014, we currently have over 100 PhD and recruited our last cohort in 2018.

 Some of the major environmental challenges that our DTP PhD projects address are: